-Figure 11 Digoxin and digitoxin
+FIGURE 11.
+Digoxin and digitoxin

-11.3.
-Vincristine and Vinbalastine
+Vincristine and vinbalastine

 Some anticancer used in cancer therapy firstly isolated from medicinal plants.
-Vinca alkaloids (vincristine and vinblastie) were isolated from Catharanthus roseus [10], [11], [12].
-Vinblastine and vincristine (Figure 12) are alkaloids which used for treatment of leukemias, lymphomas, and testicular cancer.
-A closely related derivative, vinorelbine, has important activity against lung cancer and breast cancer [53].
+Vinca alkaloids (vincristine and vinblastie) were isolated from Catharanthus roseus.10-12 Vinblastine and vincristine (FIGURE 12) are alkaloids which used for treatment of leukemias, lymphomas, and testicular cancer.
+A closely related derivative, vinorelbine, has important activity against lung cancer and breast cancer.52

-Figure 12 Vinblastine (R=CH3) and vincristine (R=CHO).
+FIGURE 12.
+Vinblastine (R=CH3) and vincristine (R=CHO).

-11.4.
-Atropine and Hyoscine (Scopolamine)
+Atropine and hyoscine (scopolamine)

 Atropine is major alkaloids of Atropa belladonna.
-Further alkaloids in the leaves are apoatropine, tropine, scopolamine, aposcopolamine, 3-α-phenyl-acetoxytropane, and tropinone [13].
-Atropine (Figure 13) inhibits action of acetylcholine or other cholinergic stimuli at postganglionic cholinergic receptors, including smooth muscles, secretory glands, and central nervous system (CNS) sites.
-Hyoscine (scopolamine) (Figure 13) competitively inhibits action of acetylcholine at muscarinic receptors.
+Further alkaloids in the leaves are apoatropine, tropine, scopolamine, aposcopolamine, 3-α-phenyl-acetoxytropane, and tropinone.13 Atropine (FIGURE 13) inhibits action of acetylcholine or other cholinergic stimuli at postganglionic cholinergic receptors, including smooth muscles, secretory glands, and central nervous system (CNS) sites.
+Hyoscine (scopolamine) (FIGURE 13) competitively inhibits action of acetylcholine at muscarinic receptors.
 Principal effects are on iris and ciliary body (pupil dilations and blurred vision), secretory glands (dry mouth), drowsiness, euphoria, fatigue, decreased nausea, and vomiting.
 Atropine and scopolamine differ quantitatively in antimuscarinic actions, particularly in their ability to affect the CNS.
 Atropine has almost no detectable effect on the CNS at doses that are used clinically.
 In contrast, scopolamine has prominent central effects at low therapeutic doses.
-Because atropine has limited CNS effects, it is preferred to scopolamine for most purposes [53].
+Because atropine has limited CNS effects, it is preferred to scopolamine for most purposes.52